 Dr. Bakos has received a research grant from the Savannah River National Laboratory/DOE for work on "Data Analysis, Computer Vision, and Machine Learning for Plutonium Canister Corrosion Surveillance".

 You are here

-All awardees will be honored at the USC Awards Day ceremony.
-In addition, Rickey will be honored at a special awards banquet of the South Carolina Society of Professional Engineers.
+All awardees will be honored at the University Awards Day ceremony.
+In addition, Wesley will be honored at a special awards banquet of the South Carolina Society of Professional Engineers.

 Dr. Yonghong Yan is featured in the article "New Memory Challenges Legacy Approaches to HPC Code" on The Next Platform magazine.

 Yonghong Yan from the University of South Carolina, says that many he has spoken with are interested in 3D, non-volatile and phase change memory on the horizon but want a way to use the existing software and toolchains they are accustomed to versus writing new software.

 Dr. Song Wang has received a research grant from Universal Technology Corporation (UTC)/ Air Force Research Laboratory (AFRL) to work in his project is entitled "Integrated Feature Detection and Tracking from Microscope Images of Composite Materials".
 You can learn more about their research by visiting his Computer Vision Lab website.